603-557-3893

 Pick Your Own Wine Grapes

-high-quality, fresh wine grapes for their next fine vintage.
+Home winemakers can pick high-quality, fresh wine grapes for their next fine vintage.

 Opening Labor Day Weekend, 2024!

+We are well on our way to a bumper crop for 2024!
+The summer heat and sunshine have produced high yields and quality of all varieties.
 We are happy to announce that our white wine grapes will be available for the first time including Itasca, Adalmiina and Melody.
+Our red varieties, including our award-winning Marquette, Frontenac and Petit Pearl promise an exceptional yield and vintage.

 Silver Medal Winner, International WineMaker Magazine Competition!

 Congratulations to Mr. Kyle Milne who won a Silver Medal in the 2023 International WineMaker Magazine competition using our Marquette wine grapes!
+Kyle said that he is going for a gold medal with this year's vintage!

 Spring 2024 A New Crop is on the Way!